 Dvoracek and the U.S. College National team will practice alongside the U.S. National team from July 5-12 in Anaheim.

 “I don’t think anything that has happened in the past year, I could have written down to have happened in a better way,” Dvoracek said.
-“All the ups and downs, my two years waiting here at Cal Poly, I think everything has prepared me for this year.
-I couldn’t be more grateful and thankful for all the support and all the love and the opportunities that Cal poly has given me.”
+“All the ups and downs, my two years waiting here at Cal Poly, I think everything has prepared me for this year.”